daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 fragmented.
-Note that the error fans out as sparsity increases because randomness begins to obfuscate the model's understanding of the remaining interactions.
+Note that the error fans out as sparsity increases because randomness begins to obfuscate the model's understanding of the patterns in the data.

 Let's try this again but make the problem harder by shuffling the rows of the interaction